We have a pipeline problem.

 We see emerging, vibrant networks of innovative entrepreneurs, many of whom are of color and women, overlooked by mainstream investors.

-We see a different approach to investing capital that will produce strong returns to shareholders and intentional benefits for stakeholders.
+Our track record demonstrates that we can produce strong returns to shareholders and intentional benefits for stakeholders.

 We invest growth-stage capital in companies that have the potential for both excellent financial returns and sustainable, measurable impacts… MORE »